aaronparker/aaronparker.github.io/_posts/2016-09-04-resolving-issues-starting-ca-offline-crl.md

 # The Cause of an Offline CRL

-My CRL was online as it is available in Active Directory (for domain joined machines) and via HTTP at crl.home.stealthpuppy.com,&nbsp;an alias of the subordinate CA.&nbsp;I&#8217;ve tested that I can retrieve&nbsp;the CRL by putting the HTTP path into a browser and I&#8217;m prompted to download a file.
+My CRL was online as it is available in Active Directory (for domain joined machines) and via HTTP at crl.home.stealthpuppy.com, an alias of the subordinate CA. I&#8217;ve tested that I can retrieve the CRL by putting the HTTP path into a browser and I&#8217;m prompted to download a file.

 <pre class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">http://crl.home.stealthpuppy.com/CertEnroll/stealthpuppy Issuing CA.crl
 http://crl.home.stealthpuppy.com/CertEnroll/stealthpuppy Offline Root CA.crl</pre>

 Through having spent some time recently with setting up an Enterprise PKI in my lab and for a project, I&#8217;ve come to know the command line tool [certutil.exe](https://technet.microsoft.com/en-us/library/cc732443(v=ws.11).aspx).
 This tool is available in all versions of Windows and should be the first tool to use to troubleshoot and manage certificates and certificate authorities on Windows.

 Certutil can be used to perform many functions, one of which is to verify a CRL.
-I know the path to the CRL file&nbsp;because I can view the CRLs on the file system (in C:\Windows\System32\certsrv\CertEnroll) and I&#8217;ve [previously configured CRLs for both CAs](http://stealthpuppy.com/deploy-enterprise-subordinate-certificate-authority/).
+I know the path to the CRL file because I can view the CRLs on the file system (in C:\Windows\System32\certsrv\CertEnroll) and I&#8217;ve [previously configured CRLs for both CAs](http://stealthpuppy.com/deploy-enterprise-subordinate-certificate-authority/).

 To verify the CRL, use the -URL switch with the HTTP (or LDAP) path to the CRL: